top of page

 If you are feeling ill, even just a little bit, please stay at home.
 The Box Office will help you exchange your tickets, convert the value into a donation or provide a refund.

 Seating: GBCT is selling tickets at full capacity.
 If you would like to change your seats once you arrive, visit the box office and we will do our best to accommodate the change.
-Patrons will be asked to leave the theater from back to front.

 Hand Sanitizers.
 Stations will be available near all entryways to the theater, restrooms, and in other strategic locations.